hoangduytran/blender-manual/manual/editors/image/sidebar.rst

 .. figure:: /images/editors_image_sidebar_scopes.png
    :align: right

-   Scopes in the Image editor.
+   Scopes in the Image Editor.

+Displays different kinds of statistical information about the colors in the image.

+Note that the Scopes tab is not shown if the active object is in Edit Mode or Texture Paint Mode.

 Histogram
 ---------

-This mode displays a graph showing the distribution of color information in the pixels of the currently displayed image.
-The X axis represents values of pixel, from 0 to 1 (or 0 to 255), while the Y axis represents the number of pixels in that tonal range.
+Displays a graph of the color distribution in the image.
+For each color value (such as Luminance) on the X axis, it shows the number of pixels with that value on the Y axis.
-A predominantly dark image would have most of its information toward the left side of the graph.
+A predominantly dark image would have the highest values toward the left side of the graph.

 Use this mode to balance out the tonal range in an image.
 A well-balanced image should have a nice smooth distribution of color values.

+You can drag the mouse in the histogram to adjust its vertical zoom.

 Luma
-   Shows the luminosity of an image.
+   Shows a luminosity histogram.
 RGB
    Shows the :abbr:`RGB (Red, Green, Blue)` channels stacked on top of each other.
 R/G/B/A
-   Depending on the channel you choose the scope will show the appropriate channel.
+   Shows a single color channel.
 Show Line
    Displays lines rather than filled shapes.